Brian St. Clair

 Brian St. Clair (born May 24, 1968) is an American drummer, best known as a member of the rock duo Local H, from July 1999 until October 2013.

-Raised in Fullerton, California, Brian's family moved to the town of Glen Ellyn, Illinois in 1980.
+Born in Wooster, Ohio and raised in Fullerton, California, Brian's family moved to the town of Glen Ellyn, Illinois in 1980.

 He has played drums for a few Chicago area bands (in order): Eye's On Troy, Political Justice?, Denied Remarks (as a second drummer), God's Acre, My Life With The Thrill Kill Kult, Rights Of The Accused (also known as: ROTA, the entire band sang back up vocals on a 1000 Homo Djs record), and Triple Fast Action.
 Brian moved to NYC in 1998 after Triple Fast Action broke up.

 After Political Justice? broke up St. Clair played with a few bands before landing the role of drummer in one of Chicago's most famous punk bands Rights Of The Accused.
 In 1988 ROTA were taken on tour with Ministry (band) and became close friends with Al Jourgensen who took them into the studio to sing back up vocals on the 1000 Homo DJs record and put the band in his video for the song Stigmata from the album The Land of Rape and Honey where St. Clair played drums, Herb played bass, Wes played guitar, and Mike jumped around and yelled.
 However it is very hard to see anyone other than Mike due to all of the fog produced by the fog machine on the set.
 Also while in ROTA Brian was cast by Cynthia Plaster Caster, one of the Plaster Casters Of Chicago.